 Felix Daniel Rotaru

 Felix Rotaru works alone in his workshop using only traditional tools and methods.
-His instruments are almost exclusively available through his shop.
-He prefers working on commission but tries to always have some finished instruments available for trial and purchase.
+His instruments are exclusively available through his shop.
+He prefers working on commission but tries to always have some finished instruments available to present to interested musicians.
 His output consists of 4-5 instruments a year.
 Recently the interest for baroque instruments of the violin family gained momentum and such projects are under way.